 Simplified and automated operations

-RP boosts productivity of developers and DevOps by simplifying and automating certain complex and time-consuming ops-related tasks.
+RP boosts the productivity of developers and DevOps by simplifying and automating certain complex and time-consuming ops-related tasks.
 Tasks such as provisioning new databases, updating database configuration, resharding existing databases and rebalancing shards across cluster nodes.

-RP’s homogeneous, symmetric cluster architecture enables the underlying infrastructure to be fully heterogeneous, where each node in the cluster can be physical or virtual, with variations in RAM capacity, storage devices, and number of compute cores.
+RP’s homogeneous, symmetric cluster architecture enables the underlying infrastructure to be fully heterogeneous, where each node in the cluster can be physical or virtual, with variations in RAM capacity, storage devices, and the number of compute cores.
 This freedom of configuration allows the operator to roll out clusters that make the most efficient use of the resources, with minimal system limitations.
 For example, a cluster may be based on a few permanent bare-metal servers with additional virtual servers for scaling out (or in) when load increases or decreases.
 Built-in configurable monitoring functions help the administrator keep an eye on a cluster’s resources’ utilization levels.

 RP also ensures uninterrupted operation of Redis databases by protecting against out-of-memory events and tuning memory fragmentation automatically.

 All of the above is complemented by an easy-to-use web-based user interface, CLI tools, and APIs.
 Special experience or knowledge is not required to create, manage and monitor Redis clusters, nodes and databases in RP.

 You can read more on RP’s architecture in the System architecture section.